Hemanth3155/InClassLab4_Group_C/README.md

 - Test Design: Tests are designed to cover both normal and edge cases for the `Divide` and `Square` functions.
 For example, dividing by zero should result in an error, and squaring negative numbers should return a positive result.
 - Benchmark Design: Benchmarks are designed to measure the performance of the `Divide` and `Square` functions with representative inputs.

-## Contributions

-- [Group C]: Implemented the core logic and functions.
-- [Group C]: Wrote the tests and benchmarks, and contributed to the documentation.

 ### How to Execute

 1. To run the program: